ryanrestine/HackTheBox_WriteUps/linux_machines/precious_notes.md

     (root) NOPASSWD: /usr/bin/ruby /opt/update_dependencies.rb
 ```

-Interesting, Taking a look at the file we see it is utilizing YAML.load, which is vulnerable to deserialization:
+Interesting, Taking a look at the script we see it is utilizing YAML.load, which is vulnerable to deserialization:

 ```ruby
 # Compare installed dependencies with those specified in "dependencies.yml"